 As the fourth largest apple grower in the country, Pennsylvania is a winner when it comes to apple cider in the fall.
 And what do you get when there’s lots of apple cider?
 Fall’s best treat—apple cider donuts.
 Covered in a delicious cinnamon-sugar dusting or glazed, these warm fried treats are a staple of fall in the Delaware Valley.

-Whether straight from the orchard or at a farmers market, there are lots of options to choose from, and we’ve been busy sampling some of the best.
+Whether straight from the orchard or at a farmers market in the city, there are lots of options to choose from, and we’ve been busy sampling some of the best.
 Here’s a look at some great places to find apple cider donuts near Philadelphia.

 During the fall, people travel from around the region just to get their hands on fresh apple cider donuts from Solebury Orchard.
 A trip here to shop in the market and to pick apples in the orchard is one of the top things to do in New Hope as autumn arrives.
 The donuts can sell out, so make a beeline to the market when you get there.